 Adrenal saliva tests provide a way to test our current adrenal function.
 These tests are generally only available from functional medicine and integrative health care professionals.

-Other people may have abnormally low cortisol readings all day, everyday.
-These poor souls wake up tired and the fatigue lasts all day — I have been there, and it’s not fun.
+Other people may have abnormally low cortisol readings all day, every day.
+In this case, the fatigue lasts all day — I have been there, and it’s not fun.
 This low cortisol causes inflammation to go unchecked in the body, prevents healing, and causes the person to be sluggish for most of the day.

-If you’re going to go down the road of adrenal saliva testing, I recommend the Adrenal Stress Profile test by ZRT.
+If you’re going to go down the road of adrenal saliva testing, I recommend the Adrenal Stress Profile test by ZRT, a saliva test that checks for adrenal imbalances by evaluating one’s adrenal hormones DHEA-S and diurnal cortisol (morning, noon, evening, nighttime).
+You can order this test through my Rupa Health or MyMedLab channels.

 The Conventional Approach to Adrenal Fatigue